 calling your new provider

-Your new provider will manage the switching process, including cancelling your contract with your old provider and arranging a start date for your new contract.
+Your new provider will manage the switching process.
+This includes cancelling your old contract and arranging a start date for your new one.

 Your old provider will confirm that your contract is ending and tell you if you have any exit fees to pay.

 Your new provider will let you know when your new contract starts and how much it’ll cost.

 Switching to or from non-Openreach providers

 Virgin Media is the biggest company to own and run its own cable network.
 This is completely separate to Openreach.

 When you switch to or from Virgin Media you’ll need to contact both your new and old provider to arrange the switch.